 Small caps range between $300 million and $2 billion in market value, and it's their very size that gives them so much growth potential.
 Just consider the effort it would take to double revenues from $1 million to $2 million ... but then think about the effort it would take to double revenues from $1 billion to $2 billion.
 Naturally, the underlying shares of these high-growth companies tend to move higher, faster, than larger, less explosive companies.

-The Vanguard Small-Cap ETF (VB, $161.66) holds about 1,400 mostly small-cap stocks.
+The Vanguard Small-Cap ETF (VB, $136.33) holds about 1,350 mostly small-cap stocks.
 That huge portfolio shields you from "single-stock risk" - the potential for a big drop in one stock to have an outsize negative effect on your portfolio.
-Even top holdings Atmos Energy (ATO) and IDEX Corp.
-(IEX) represent less than 1% of the overall portfolio.
+Even top holdings Leidos Holdings (LDOS) and Atmos Energy (ATO) represent less than 1% of the overall portfolio.

-VB isn't risk-free, and in fact, it can be one of the most volatile Vanguard ETFs you can buy.
+While VB is among the best vanguard ETFs you can own, it isn't risk-free.
+In fact, it can be one of your most volatile fund holdings.
 That's because small caps as a whole tend to struggle when investors become more defensive.
-But when risk appetites swell, VB can help you enjoy the resulting growth without worrying about one company imploding and setting you back.
+But when risk appetites swell again, VB can help you enjoy the resulting growth without worrying about one company imploding and setting you back.

 Vanguard Information Technology ETF

-Sometimes, you might need to be more tactical with your holdings.
-Certain areas of the market ebb and flow depending on market and economic conditions.
+Certain areas of the market ebb and flow depending on market and economic conditions, so you might want to be a little more tactical with your holdings.
 Utilities, for instance, tend to do well when investors are nervous because utility companies have dependable earnings that pay considerable dividends.
 Financial stocks typically do well when the economy is expanding and can benefit when interest rates rise, as that allows them to charge more for products such as loans and mortgages without paying out much more in interest to customers.

 Technology is one of the better sector bets simply because it's becoming more pervasive in every aspect of the human experience.
 We use more technology at home and at work.
 Other sectors - whether it's utilities, health care or industrials - are incorporating more technology into their operations.
 Seemingly, there's always somewhere that technology can keep growing.